concertim/concertim.com/content/subscriptions.md

 {{< pricing-table-1 >}}
 {
-    "title": "Various levels of engagement to empower your HPC service", "description": "At ConcertIM we are ready to meet your specific needs to deliver your HPC service", "plans": [
+    "title": "Various levels of engagement to empower your HPC service", "description": "At ConcertIM we are ready to meet your specific needs to deliver your HPC service.
+We deliver our support to you via a subscription model so you are free to cancel anytime and change your level of support as suits you.", "plans": [
         {
             "name": "Level 1",